 Aluminum sulfate and cationic polymer are added to the raw water for coagulation.
 Coagulated particles are allowed to settle out before going to the dual media filters.
 The filters effectively remove particulate.

 Filtered water enters the clear well where caustic soda is added to increase pH for optimization of chloramination and corrosion control.
 Ammonia is added as water exits the clear well for chloramination.
 Throughout the treatment process, analyzers, level gauges, and other monitoring equipment are in place to continuously monitor and alert personnel of changing conditions.
 Finished water is then introduced to the distribution system.

 WATER QUALITY REPORTS

 Ute Water Conservancy District produces an annual Water Quality Report in accordance with the State of Colorado and the United States Environmental Protection Agency (USEPA).
 These reports are also recognized as Consumer Confident Reports.
-The reports are mailed directly to the customer each year and are a great resource to learning more about the District's treatment process and the substances that are tested for in drinking water.
+The annual Water Quality Report can be found below, or a paper copy can be requested by contacting the District.
+The Water Quality Report is a great resource to learn more about the District's treatment process and the substances that are tested for in drinking water.